Daniel Peretz

-Daniel Peretz (דניאל פרץ, /ˈdɑːˈnɪɛl 'pɛrɛ/ t̻͡s̪; born 10 July 2000) is an Israeli professional footballer who plays as a goalkeeper for club Hamburger SV, on loan from Bayern Munich, and the Israel national team.
+Daniel Peretz (דניאל פרץ, /ˈdɑːˈnɪɛl 'pɛrɛ/ t̻͡s̪; born 10 July 2000) is an Israeli professional footballer who plays as a goalkeeper for club Southampton and the Israel national team.

+Peretz is a product of the Maccabi Tel Aviv academy and made his professional debut for the club in August 2020.
+He spent the 2019–20 season on loan at Beitar Tel Aviv Bat Yam.
+In August 2023, Peretz joined Bayern Munich.
+He had loan spells with Hamburger SV and Southampton before he joined the latter permanently in June 2026.
+Peretz has represented his country at youth and full international level.

 Early and personal life

 Peretz was born and raised in Tel Aviv, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish (Moroccan Jewish) descent, as well as of Ashkenazi Jewish (German-Jewish) descent.
 His maternal cousins are fellow Maccabi Tel Aviv youth academy graduates Dan Glazer and twin-brothers Tamir Glazer and Amit Glazer, who all have been Israel international footballers since youth.
 Peretz has two younger sisters.

 He also holds EU citizenship through a German passport, on account of his Ashkenazi Jewish ancestors.

 He has been in a relationship with Israeli singer-songwriter and actress Noa Kirel since July 2023.
-They were engaged in September 2024.
-They later married in November 2025.
+They were engaged in September 2024, and married in November 2025.